 - You can decide a time for Face Time with them when you are away.
 You can consider giving them an iPad, laptop, or phone if it suits your family’s rules and arrangements.

-- Ensure that the elder child does not stop having fun or feel burdened for taking care of the siblings.
+- Ensure that the elder child does not stop having fun or feel burdened in a guardianship role.

 - Create a safe environment where the elder child does not feel that they are being robbed of their childhood or are forcibly overburdened.